Actuarial Science

 • Experts in the analysis and modelling of situations involving financial risk and contingent events.

-• Concerned with asset and liability management and associated risks – in other words with both sides of the balance sheet.
+• Concerned with asset and liability management and associated risks – in other words concerned with both sides of the balance sheet.

 • Professionals who are respected, trusted and admired, and who are independent in outlook.